algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 Database : A database is an organized collection of data stored and accessed electronically

-Stakeholders : an employee, investor, customer, etc. who is involved in or buys from a business and has an interest in its success
+Stakeholders : An employee, investor, customer, etc. who is involved in or buys from a business and has an interest in its success

-TV LED TCL:

-JACOBI GROUP:

-Charbon actif:

-Screen:

-Website:

-Widget:

-IT skills:

-Google play:
+TV LED: LED TV is a type of LCD television that uses light-emitting diodes (LEDs) to backlight the display instead of the cold cathode fluorescent lights.

+JACOBI GROUP: It's a company based in Vierzon.
+Their field of acitivity is mainly about activated carbon

+Activated carbon: Charcoal that has been heated or otherwise treated to increase its adsorptive power.

+Screen: A flat panel or area on an electronic device such as a television, computer, or smartphone, on which images and data are displayed.

+Website: A website (also written as a web site) is a collection of web pages and related content that is identified by a common domain name and published on at least one web server.
+Examples of notable websites are Google, Facebook, Amazon, and Wikipedia.

+Widget: An application, or a component of an interface, that enables a user to perform a function or access a service.

+Skills: The ability to do something well; expertise.

+IT: Short for information technology.
+The study or use of systems (especially computers and telecommunications) for storing, retrieving, and sending information.

+Google play: Google Play is an online store where people go to find their favorite apps, games, movies, TV shows, books, and more